geo-ant/roxygen/Readme.md

 ///
 /// The rows of `image_data`, an `nrows` by `ncols`
 /// matrix in row-major ordering, are summed into `sums`
-/// which must have space for exactly `nrows` elements. fn sum_image_rows(
+/// which must have exactly `nrows` elements. fn sum_image_rows(
   image_data: &[f32],
   nrows: u32,